GeekTrainer/js-basics-1/making-decisions/assignment.md

 ### The task

-Given the following array `allStudents` representing all students and their grades, construct a new array `studentsWhoPasses` containing all students who passes.
+Given the following array `allStudents` representing all students and their grades, construct a new array `studentsWhoPass` containing all students who pass.

 > TIP, use a for-loop and if...else and comparison operators: